 Knowing the human story is important for several reasons.
 Patricia’s story puts a real face on the statistics that we read about.
 It also broadens our understanding of the price paid in a social attack.
-We often think of the cost to the company that was scammed, and rightly so.
-However, Patricia’s story reminds us that the cost of a social attack is not limited to the company, nor just financial.
+We often think of the financial cost to the company and rightly so.
+However, Patricia’s story reminds us that the cost of a social attack is not just financial.
 It also includes the mental and emotional distress that victims of fraud suffer.

 Additionally, it increases our understanding of how criminals use social engineering to execute their attacks and underscores the urgency of implementing security training.

 The CEO/BEC scam continues to collect victims.
-The 2019 Verizon DBIR reports that CEO/BEC attacks represented 370 incidents, of which 248 were confirmed breaches.
+The 2019 Verizon DBIR reports that these attacks represented 370 incidents, of which 248 were confirmed breaches.

-Patricia’s story does not have to be your story.
+Patricia’s story, however, does not have to be your story.
 Security training and awareness should not be an afterthought.
 It must be a core company value.
 And, it should include everyone in the company, even contractors.

-If you are an employee who works in such fields as accounting, human resources, or payroll, know that you are a special target in the CEO/BEC scam.
-A common tactic in the CEO/BEC scam is choosing to launch the attack while the CEO is traveling and away from the office.
+If you an employee who works in such fields as accounting, human resources, or payroll, know that you are a special target in the CEO/BEC scam.
+A common tactic in the CEO/BEC scam is launching the attack while the CEO is away from the office.
 So be especially wary of any email communication requesting money transfers or payments while the CEO is away.
 If you do, the FBI recommends the following actions: